ahmelkholy/ahmelkholy/README.md

 ## 🌟 Personal Interests

-In my free time, I enjoy watching movies, playing chess, and doing [youtube](https://www.youtube.com/@ahmelkholy) videos.
+In my free time, I enjoy watching movies, playing chess, and creating [YouTube](https://www.youtube.com/@ahmelkholy) videos.
 I'm always eager to learn new things and meet new people.
 If you're interested in knowing more about me or my work, feel free to reach out!

 ## 👯 Collaboration